PX4/PX4-Autopilot/nuttx/configs/compal_e99/README.txt

   |- apps
   `- osmocom-bb

-If you attempt to build this configuration, you will get compilation errors in drivers/sercomm due to header files that are needed from the osmocom-bb directory.
+If you attempt to build this configuration without osmocom-bb, you will get compilation errors in drivers/sercomm due to header files that are needed from the osmocom-bb directory.

 By defult, NuttX will use sercomm (HDLC protocol) to communicate with the host system.
 Sercomm is the transport used by osmocom-bb that runs on top